Season 1 | Season 2 | Season 3 | Season 4 | Season 5 | Season 6 | Season 7 | Flash in the Pan

 "Palme d'Or-winning documenter of the ocean!"

 - Cheese-Eating Surrender Monkeys: Irwin encourages him to surrender during the battle, on account of his French nationality.
+It's an even sharper insult than it sounds, as Cousteau was honored for service to the French Resistance in WWII.

 - Cool Boat: His ship, the Calypso.